Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Numerical simulations

 \section{Numerical simulations}

-In this section we present the numerical simulations obtained with the spectral methods constructed in this work, namely the Chebyshev spectral method ({\it RC}-scheme) resp. the Gram-Schmidt spectral method ({\it GS}-scheme).
-The aim is to study the efficiency of these schemes for the resolution of the energetic Fokker-Planck equation, comparing them with some standard finite-difference methods ({\it FD}-scheme).
-We are particularly interested in the accuracy of these methods, simulation times as well as the asymptotic convergence rates towards the equilibrium, for different values of the parameter $\kappa$ (smaller and larger ones).
+In this section we present the numerical simulations obtained with the spectral methods constructed in this work, {\it i.e.} the rational Chebyshev ({\it RC}-scheme) as well as the Gram-Schmidt spectral method ({\it GS}-scheme), and compare them with a standard finite-difference method ({\it FD}-scheme) to solve the energetic Fokker-Planck equation.
+We are particularly interested in precision, simulation times as well as the asymptotic convergence rates towards the equilibrium, for different values of the parameter $\kappa$.
+As no analytical solution is available, a reference solution will be constructed via a second-order {\it FD}-scheme on a very fine time and velocity mesh.
+All the simulations we performed are carried out in Python $3.11.5$ language, with double precision and using the standard Python libraries, in particular the \textit{mpmath} library for the Whittaker functions \eqref{whitt}.